Varieties of American Sign Language: Burundian Sign Language

 Burundian Sign Language (LSB) is the national sign language of Burundi's Deaf community.
-It dates from Foster's introduction of ASL into Burundi, but has diverged since.
+It dates from Andrew Foster's introduction of ASL into Burundi, but has diverged since.
 Mouthing and initialization are mostly based on French.
-ASL signers from the USA are reported to have a hard time understanding videos in LSB, and LSB signers have a hard time understanding ASL videos, and Burundian Deaf consider their language to be distinct from ASL and from neighboring sign languages, such as Ugandan and Rwandan Sign.
+ASL signers from the US are reported to have a hard time understanding videos in LSB, and LSB signers have a hard time understanding ASL videos, and Burundian Deaf consider their language to be distinct from ASL and from neighboring sign languages, such as Ugandan and Rwandan Sign.

 Costa Rican Sign Language

 Costa Rican Sign Language, also known New Costa Rican Sign Language or Modern Costa Rican Sign Language, is the national sign language of Costa Rica's Deaf community.
 It is used primarily by people born after 1960, and is about 60% cognate with American Sign Language (Woodward 1991, 1992).
 It is unrelated to two known village sign languages of Costa Rica, Bribri Sign Language and Brunca Sign Language.